 As far as sharpness goes, this lens performs really well.
 Even wide open, the corners are only slightly softer than what you get in the center of the frame.

 When it gets real good is when you stop down to f/4 and smaller.
-Between about f/4 and f/11, this Canon 50mm f1 8 lens is pretty much as sharp as you’ll ever need.
+Between about f/4 and f/11, the Canon 50mm f1.8 lens is pretty much as sharp as you’ll need.

 I practically never shoot at f/16 and higher but it’s worth noting that at f/16 and f/22, sharpness suffers due to diffraction, a negative effect that happens as a result of light “diffracting” or dispersing when it passes through a small opening.

-But overall, the Canon 50mm f1 8 STM is a very solid performer in terms of sharpness.
+But overall, the Canon 50mm f18 STM is a very solid performer when it comes to sharpness.